 How am I on probation?

-If you received anything less than the maximum sentence and/or fines when you were convicted of a crime, then you are technically on probation.
+If you received anything less than the maximum sentence and/or fines when you were convicted of a crime, then you may be on probation.
 The terms of your probation will be outlined on your Judgment and Sentence.
 There you will also find the duration of your probation.
 When you are on probation, the Court may impose any of the suspended jail and/or fines for a probation violation.
 Often, the requested jail time on a probation violation will exceed what you actually served for the conviction itself, which it why it is imperative that you hire an attorney to represent you in these matters.

 Example Probation Violation Allegations: